Stories by Storie

 All About A Crankenstein Valentine

 Cheesy cards, allergy-inducing bouquets, and heart-shaped everything?
 YECHHHH!
 It’s enough to turn anyone into a monster!
 An ordinary kid becomes Crankenstein on the most lovey-dovey, yuckiest day of the year: Valentine’s Day.
-Can Crankenstin find a way to turn his sour day sweet?
+Can Crankenstein find a way to turn his sour day sweet?
 Can a monster find a little love in his heart?

 If you don’t have a copy of this book in your school or classroom library, you can find it on Amazon.